-If you should you do cardio before or after weights is a question I have seen fairly often.
-The answer depends on what activity is more important to you and how that makes you set a little enzyme called AMP kinase.
+Should you do cardio before or after weights?
+I see the question very often.
+The answer depends on what activity is more important to you and a little enzyme called AMP kinase.

 So what is that little enzyme?
 Er, what are enzymes actually?
 Time for a really, really short adventure into the world of biochemistry.